Tutorial: Configuring Prometheus to Collect Istio Metrics

 We can see the configuration that this applied to our Mesh CRD by running:

-kubectl --namespace supergloo-system get mesh istio --output yaml
+kubectl --namespace supergloo-system get mesh istio-istio-system --output yaml

 Notice how the